Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 — as of September 2025The nearest major cloud hub is Frankfurt; private connectivity options are available.
+Direct Cloud On-Ramps0 — as of December 2025Nearest major cloud on-ramp hub is Frankfurt.

-Power Cost€0.15/kWh, as of September 2025Competitive for Germany, with a high mix of renewable energy sources.
+Power Cost€0.15/kWh, as of December 2025Industrial rates with a majority renewable energy mix.

 Network & Connectivity Ecosystem